 Every child at Charnwood is unique and precious.
-Each has a key worker who oversees their well-being and ensures their learning and social needs are identified and being met.
+Each has a special person (key worker) who oversees their well-being and ensures their learning and social needs are identified and being met.

 There are also some children in the nursery who receive extra support because of specific health needs, and others who have to be closely monitored because of possible allergic reactions, seizures, or sensory disability.

 Some children are exceeding expectations in their learning, and they are supported so that their learning is stretched.